Pyro... The Thing Without a Face

 Pyro...
-The Thing Without a Face (also known as Wheel of Fire) is a 1964 American horror film directed Julio Coll.
+The Thing Without a Face (also known as Wheel of Fire) is a 1964 American horror film directed by Julio Coll.

 Plot

 Vance Pierson is an engineer with a wife and daughter, who is having an affair with a widow, Laura.
 He wants to end the affair but Laura gets upset and sets the family home on fire.
 The fire kills Vance's family and disfigures him.
 He seeks revenge on his former mistress.